 (b) is authorised by a Subscriber or mortgagee to conduct verification of identity on behalf of the Subscriber or mortgagee in accordance with the Verification of Identity Standard.

-Identity Agent Certification means the certification set out in Schedule 2, as amended from time to time.
+Identity Agent Certification means a certification in substantial compliance with the certification set out in Schedule 2, as amended from time to time.

 Identity Declarant means a Person providing an Identifier Declaration.